Versatile Recompression-Aware Perceptual Image Super-Resolution: Network Architecture

 \subsection{Differentiable Codec Simulator}

-Our simulator is built on top of the official S3Diff codebase\footnote{\url{https://github.com/ArcticHare105/S3Diff}} and reuses the codec-aware conditioning as the S3Diff backbone in Fig.~\ref{fig:backbones}.
+Our simulator is built on top of the official S3Diff codebase\footnote{\url{https://github.com/ArcticHare105/S3Diff}} and reuses the codec-aware conditioning as the S3Diff backbone in Figure~\ref{fig:backbones}.
 Concretely, the UNet and text encoder remain unchanged; we only add the 4-D codec prompt $c = [c_1,c_2,c_3,\mathrm{bpp}]$ (Sec.~\ref{sec:codec-embed}), which is Fourier-embedded into a vector $\mathbf{t}$ and injected via FiLM-style affine parameters $(\gamma,\beta)$ in each \texttt{ResnetBlock2D}, exactly as in the SR backbone.

 Given a super‑resolution image~$X'$ and prompt~$c$, the simulator outputs a rate‑matched reconstruction $\hat{X}'$ that mimics the image produced by the real codec at bitrate~$\bar{R}$.
-Training follows the same perceptual loss (LPIPS + GAN) as the downstream SR model.
+Training follows the same overall objective as the downstream SR model, i.e., a weighted combination of L2, LPIPS, and GAN losses.